 - Curator, Non-Cochlear Sound, Diapason Gallery, Brooklyn, NY, 2010

 - Curator, Gramophones, Films, Typewriters, Tate Modern, London, 2008

 - Curator, Aloud/Allowed Experimental Sound Series, Firehouse 12, New Haven, Connecticut, 2007

 - Curator, Open Sound Systems, Tate Modern, London, 2005

 - Curator, The Sound of Heaven and Earth, Tate Modern, London, 2005

 - Founder and Curator, The Cardigan Festival, Lounge Ax, Chicago, 1993–1997

-Kim-Cohen is also an artist and musician.
-He has presented work at venues around the world, including Tate Modern, The Denver Museum of Contemporary Art, the Singapore Biennial, Peer Gallery in London, and Audio Visual Arts in New York.
-In the 1990s, he founded the Chicago-based rock bands Number One Cup and The Fire Show, releasing seven full-length albums, performing throughout North America and Europe, and recording two Peel sessions.
+I am also an artist and musician.
+My work has been presented work at venues around the world, including Tate Modern, The Denver Museum of Contemporary Art, the Singapore Biennial, Peer Gallery in London, and Audio Visual Arts in New York.
+In the 1990s, I founded the Chicago-based rock bands Number One Cup and The Fire Show, releasing seven full-length albums, performing throughout North America and Europe, and recording two Peel sessions.

 Disclaimer: All work represents the views of the INDIVIDUAL ARTISTS & AUTHORS who created them, and are not those of the school or museum of the Art Institute.